-John Paul Rollert's teaching and research focus on empathy and its application to business ethics and leadership.
+John Paul Rollert's teaching and research focus on the intellectual history of capitalism, the ethics of leadership, and the application of empathy to law, business, and politics.
 He is also interested in the political economy and moral philosophy of Adam Smith.

-A graduate of Harvard College, Rollert earned his JD from Yale Law School and an MA from The Committee on Social Thought at the University of Chicago.
-Since 2005, he has taught courses in business ethics and leadership to business professionals at Harvard.
+A graduate of Harvard College, Rollert earned his JD from Yale Law School and a PhD from The John U. Nef Committee on Social Thought at the University of Chicago.
+Since 2005, he has taught courses at Harvard in ethics, politics, and leadership.